Ladyofgoats/Lydia---NPC-Library/README.md

 * A way to form a community, perhaps adding a socail media presence.
 * Add a way to make comments on their entry's to mark important events.
 * Add a linknig system so one NPC can link to another.
+* Implement the ability to retrieve forgotton passwords

 ### Database Design
 ![Database Design](static/images/Lucid-App-final-project-database-network.PNG)